Author: Morgan Matson

 From college dreams (good grades, summer programs, med school) to great friends (level-headed Palmer, movie-mad Sabrina, emoji-fluent Toby), Andie has always had it together.
 The only child of a Congressman with a reputation to protect and the media spotlight to withstand, she can’t afford not to.
 But when political scandal sees her father locked out of office and her pre-med summer plans go down the drain, Andie is faced for the first time with finding out what – and who – she loves when she doesn’t have to be the person the world expects her to be.
 Ideal for fans of Sarah Dessen, Rainbow Rowell and Jenny Han, this is the story of a girl who finds that, for once, the unexpected may just be the best thing that’s ever happened to her.

-There’s a lot I’ve been asking for from YA in this book.
+There’s a lot I’ve been asking for from YA in The Unexpected Everything.
 It has a strong plot which keeps momentum right to the last pages (and I liked the ending, too).
 Dogs who survive until the end?
 Dozens of them.
 Cameos from some of Matson’s best-loved characters?
 Several.
 Teens in long-term, committed relationships?
 Check.
 Pizza, happiness, scavenger hunts?
 Check.
 Teens who get to be positive and driven and are anything but apathetic?
 Check.
 A heroine whose intelligence, kindness and ambitions are celebrated?
 Check.

 The book’s romance is cute and quirky.
 It’s in natural moments that Andie and the bashful, bookish Clark find each other.
 It won’t win awards for hottest romance of the year, but the string of choices and coincidences – if Andie’s father hadn’t been rocked by political scandal, leaving her to pick Maya’s job offer off the noticeboard at the diner; if Clark hadn’t agreed to house-sit that summer; if he hadn’t called for help wrangling a giant Pyrenees; if that same giant Pyrenees hadn’t been ill and given them the chance to remedy a disastrous first date – which bring them together lead to a relationship you can see lasting.
 Tom and Palmer are also a great example of the fact that not all teen relationships need to be insta-love will-they-won’t-they romances.